teivah/designdeck/cache.md

 ## Cache aside

-Application is responsible for reading and writing to the DB (using write through or write back policy)
+Application is responsible for reading and writing to the DB (using write-through or write-back policy)

 The cache doesn't interact with the storage directly